prominenceai/deepstream-services-library/docs/overview.md

 There are several ODE Python examples provided [here](/examples/python)

 ### Custom Pad Probe Handler
-Client applications can create one or more custom Pad Probe Handlers with callback functions to be called with every buffer that flows over a component's pad.
+Client applications can create one or more [Custom Pad Probe Handlers](/docs/api-pph.md#custom-pad-probe-handler) with callback functions to be called with every buffer that flows over a component's pad.

-Using Python for example:
+Using Python and [NVIDIA's python bindings](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps) for example:

 ```Python
 retval = dsl_pph_custom_new('custom-handler', client_handler=handle_buffer, client_data=my_client_data)